Who we are

 "Special category" or particularly sensitive personal information (see section “What is Personal Data?”) that we hold about you require higher levels of protection under data protection law.
 We need to have further justification for collecting, storing and using this type of personal information.

 Where we need to collect “special category” data (such as information about your ethnicity, race and disability) , for example for diversity monitoring purposes, we will do this with your explicit consent, which can be withdrawn at any time by emailing firstname.lastname@example.org.

 Will my personal data be shared with any other organisation/third parties and if so, why?

 The Plant Health Centre will not share your personal data with any other organisation or third parties out with the collaboration without seeking your prior consent.
 Exceptions to this would be:

 - Where we use third party suppliers to provide us with a service and that involves processing personal data on our behalf.
-This includes
+This includes, for example:

-- Marketing automation platform and email marketing service.
+- Marketing automation platforms and email marketing service.